rvesse/source-plugin-breaks-releases/README.md

 Then you have hit some variant of this bug.

 This repository particularly focuses on reproducing the bug when trying to perform a Maven release.
+This is perhaps the most frustrating variant of the bug because your build processes will all be working absolutely fine right up until you do a `mvn release:perform` at which point things start failing unexpectedly.

 # How do I reproduce the bug from this repository?